 A woman killed.
-A cop shot.
+An officer shot.
 And no one legally responsible.

 “I don’t know what is happening,” Walker said in a call he made to 911.
 “Somebody kicked in the door and shot my girlfriend.”

 Walker’s one shot hit police Sgt.
-Jonathan Mattingly in the thigh, piercing his femoral artery but narrowly missing a fatal injury.
+Jonathan Mattingly in the thigh and pierced his femoral artery, but the officer narrowly missed a fatal injury.
 Walker was charged with attempted murder and assault, but prosecutors dropped those charges in May.

-Under Kentucky’s version of the “Castle Doctrine” — a home-defense provision common in many states — residents are allowed to use defensive force against someone “forcibly entering” a dwelling.
+Under Kentucky’s version of the “castle doctrine” — a home-defense provision common in many states — residents are allowed to use defensive force against someone “forcibly entering” a dwelling.
 These laws, which have their origins in English common law, are distinct from “stand your ground” laws, which govern how people may respond to perceived threats in public places outside the home.

-Kentucky’s “Castle Doctrine” statute doesn’t allow for the use of force against police.
+Kentucky’s “castle doctrine” statute doesn’t allow for the use of force against police.
 But Walker said he didn’t know he was facing the police, according to Louisville prosecutor Thomas Wine (D).

 “What separated these two parties was a door,” Wine said, meaning Walker and the police.
 “And it’s very possible that there was no criminal activity on either side of that door because people couldn’t hear what the other party was saying.”

 Cameron, the state attorney general, investigated the actions of the three officers at the scene that night — Mattingly, Myles Cosgrove and Brett Hankison.
-He said Mattingly and Cosgrove had fired in response to Walker’s first shot, and their bullets struck Taylor.
+He said that Mattingly and Cosgrove had fired in response to Walker’s first shot and that their bullets struck Taylor.
 Cameron said the two together fired 22 shots, but it was unclear which of the officers had fired the shot that killed Taylor.

-Once Walker fired, the two officers were justifed in firing back, Cameron said.
+Once Walker fired, the two officers were justified in firing back, Cameron said.

 “According to Kentucky law, the use of force by Mattingly and Cosgrove was justified to protect themselves.
-This justification bars us from pursuing criminal charges in Ms. Breonna Taylor’s death,” Cameron said in a press conference on Wednesday.
+This justification bars us from pursuing criminal charges in Ms. Breonna Taylor’s death,” Cameron said at a news conference Wednesday.

 “This is a tragedy,” Cameron said.
 “And sometimes the criminal law is not adequate to respond to a tragedy.”

-Hankison, who was fired by the Louisville police department earlier this year, was outside the apartment when the firing began.
-He fired 10 times, through a window and a sliding glass door, Cameron said.
-None of the bullets appear to have hit Taylor, Cameron said.
+Hankison, who was fired by the Louisville Metro Police Department earlier this year, was outside the apartment when the firing began.
+He fired 10 times, through a window and a sliding-glass door, Cameron said.
+None of his bullets appear to have hit Taylor, Cameron said.

-Hankison was the only one of the three officers charged with a crime: he faces three counts of “wanton endangerment,” because some of his shots passed through a wall and entered a neighboring apartment.
+Hankison was the only one of the three officers charged with a crime: He faces three counts of “wanton endangerment” because some of his shots passed through a wall and entered a neighboring, occupied apartment.
 None of the three people in that apartment were injured, Cameron said.

-After Taylor’s death, Louisville banned no-knock warrants, and passed a law requiring police to wear body cameras while serving warrants.
+After Taylor’s death, Louisville banned no-knock warrants and passed a law requiring police to wear body cameras while serving warrants.

-Taylor’s death is one of a string of cases where gunfire erupted during “no-knock” warrants.
-In Houston last year, two people were killed and five police officers were injured during a no-knock raid on a home.
+Taylor’s death is one of a string of cases where gunfire occurred during the execution of “no-knock” warrants.
+In Houston last year, two people were killed and five police officers injured during a no-knock raid on a home.
 No drugs were found, and police said that the search warrant had been based on false information provided by an officer.

 Many police chiefs have begun to recognize the dangerous conflict that exists between castle-doctrine laws and no-knock warrants — and to sharply reduce the use of those warrants, said Chuck Wexler of the nonprofit Police Executive Research Forum.
 Except in extreme circumstances, officers have other options, Wexler said.
 For one, they could simply wait for their subject to leave the house.